MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/personal-apps.md

 #### Configure and create an overflow menu for multiple actions

 You can configure an app with multiple actions on upper right NavBar and build an overflow menu for additional actions.
+To configure, see [DisplayMode enum](/javascript/api/@microsoft/teams-js/menus.displaymode?view=msteams-client-js-latest&preserve-view=true).

 >[!NOTE]
 > A maximum of five actions can be added in the NavBar, including the overflow menu.